-Your workplace mentor should be a qualified accountant recognised by law in your country and/or a member of an International Federation of Accountants (IFAC) body.
+In order to sign-off your performance objectives your practical experience supervisor should be a qualified accountant recognised by law in your country and/or a member of an International Federation of Accountants (IFAC) body.

 If the person you approach is not an ACCA member, you will need to also explain basic information about the ACCA PER to them.

-The mentoring role may contribute to the continuing professional development (CPD) requirements of their own professional body as well.
+The role may contribute to the continuing professional development (CPD) requirements of their own professional body as well.

 Please visit our Contact us page